aiven/aiven-docs/docs/tools/kubernetes.md

 helm repo update
 ```

-Now let\'s install the CRD and then the operator itself:
+Now let's install the CRD and then the operator itself:

 ``` bash
 helm install aiven-operator-crds aiven/aiven-operator-crds